kireerik/refo/README.md

 > pnpm install
 > ```

 > Are you on some kind of Unix based system?
 Mac?
 Linux?
-If so you might want to change the `port` in the `scripts` within the [package.json](https://github.com/kireerik/refo/blob/master/example/package.json#L2-L11) file, which is set to `80` which works on Windows.
-[Astro](https://astro.build/)'s default is `3000` so you can remove that line if you prefer.
+If so you might want to change the `port` in the `index` module, which is set to `80` which works on Windows.
+[Superstatic](https://github.com/firebase/superstatic/)'s default is `3474` so you can remove it if you prefer.

 Start the server in development mode:
 > ```shell